F-laolu/F-laolu/README.md

 ### Hi there 👋

-I am a hardworking third year computer science student with passion for programming.
+I am a hardworking fourth year(final year) computer science student with passion for programming.
+Eager to learn new things and execute projects.
 Currently on a placement year.

 - 🔭 I’m currently working on C++ programming language